 The number of ways meeting attendees can explore Seattle’s rich culture is remarkable.
 Here, group experiences are designed to dig deep and go beyond a typical team building experience.
 Instead of a simple wine tasting, groups can actually visit a winemaker and make their own wine and custom label.
 Or, instead of watching a prescribed cooking demonstration, groups can meet the producers themselves, learning about the region’s bounty and history (expensive onions were the impetus for the creation of Pike Place Market) before diving in and testing their chops in the kitchen.
 There is so much to explore.
 Peruse the idea starters below and leave lasting impressions at your next meeting.

-One of the city’s first foodie tour companies, Savor Seattle features a variety of walking tours, including a sweet look at the city’s many chocolatiers and a filling sample of the hip eats and sips on Capitol Hill.
-Their early-access tour of Pike Place Market showcases a unique side of the market, before the crowds come through.
+One of the city’s first foodie tour companies, Savor Seattle features a walking tour through iconic Pike Place Market to experience the storied flying fish, fresh flowers, and delicious food.
+Their early-access tour showcases a unique side of the Market, before the crowds come through.

-After getting their zen on under the glass art, attendees can channel their inner Chihuly and create their own glass masterpieces.
+Attendees can channel their inner artists and create their own glass masterpieces.
 Seattle Glassblowing Studio instructors will show your attendees the ropes of glassblowing 101 where they’ll create 1-2 glass pieces each that can be shipped direct back home.

 Offsite group wine tasting options in downtown Seattle continue to grow, offering opportunities for shorter events if a half-day in nearby Woodinville wine country isn’t possible.
 Acclaimed Browne Family Vineyards recently opened a Seattle outpost just around the corner from The Estates Wine Room, a local favorite in the historic Pioneer Square neighborhood.
 In other words: your next wine offsites are just minutes from downtown hotels and the WSCC.